Protect your teeth at home

 We’re a big fan of seeing your dentist as often as your dentist advises!
 But what can you do between visits for optimal dental health?
 A lot!

-If your appointment with Tomasik Family Dental has been impacted, don’t worry!
-We’ve put together a guideline on the steps you can take at home to protect your teeth or manage dental problems while you wait for our office to re-open for regular appointments.
+We’ve put together a guideline on the steps you can take at home to protect your teeth or manage dental problems in partnership with your dentist.

 Prevent cavities and gum disease at home.